nephio-project/docs/install-guide/explore-nephio-free5gc.md

     There are [Kustomization](https://github.com/kubernetes-sigs/kustomize) file for a Kubernetes application, specifying various configuration options and resources for the application.

-    In the */default* foldere there are:
+    In the */default* folder there are:
 * *Namespace*: Defines the namespace (free5gc) where all resources will be deployed.
 * *Name Prefix*: Specifies a prefix (free5gc-operator-) that will be prepended to the names of all resources.
 * *Common Labels*: Allows adding labels to all resources and selectors.
 Currently commented out.